-Debit Card Fees Are a New Tide in Merchant Fees
+Debit Card Fees — New Tide in Merchant Fees

 Using a debit card to pay for groceries or gas has become a way of life for most Americans.
 A debit card, also known as a bank card or check card, provides the cardholder electronic access to his or her bank account and is an easy alternative to paying for things with cash.
 The use of debit cards is so widespread that you rarely ever see anyone writing a check at the check out counter.
 But this convenience does come at a price.

 According to a recent study released by the Census Bureau, it is estimated that there were roughly 52 million debit card swipes in 2014 with an estimated 191 million card holders.
 Some other debit card statistics:

 - Nearly 80 percent of consumers under 30 years old use a debit card compared to 43 percent of consumers over 60 years of age.

 - In 2014, total purchases using a debit card was over $2 TRILLION.